rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

     tcp 0 1 172.16.23.13:60968 22.22.22.22:7000 SYN_SENT 6860/sshd

-In this example scenario, there are also several other SSH-established connections running from high-level ports, as shown in the following example:
+In this example, several other SSH-established connections are also running from high-level ports, as shown in the following example:

     [root@www tmp]# netstat -natp |grep sshd |awk '{print $4,$5,$6,$7}'